 Background

-In people with TB, a significant proportion of the burden of disease is due to comorbid conditions.
+In people with TB, long-term conditions (e.g., depression, diabetes and HIV) and risk factors (e.g.,alcohol misuse, malnutrition, and smoking) that commonly co-occur with TB are associated with increased mortality and poor treatment outcomes including delayed recovery, TB treatment failure and relapse.
 However, it is unclear as to what extent these comorbidities are addressed in TB policy and practice.

 Methods